Timeline of events

 - That the Memorandum can be widely interpreted – which it can’t

-27 September 2014 - Co-workers and relatives of three CVT communities - Botton, Delrow and The grange - are inviting stakeholders to a meeting with the aim of finding a way out of the current impasse affecting their communities.
+September 2014 - Call for Three Communities Convention.
+Co-workers and relatives of three CVT communities - Botton, Delrow and The Grange - are inviting stakeholders to a meeting with the aim of finding a way out of the current impasse affecting their communities.
 Many still feel their voices are not being heard in the current restructuring program and that the characteristic and much valued Camphill community and household model is being eroded.
-The intention is also to give villagers a chance to express their feelings and preferences about this question and how they wish to live.
+The intention is also to give learning disabled residents a chance to express their feelings and preferences about this question and how they wish to live.
 The convention will be an opportunity for the various views to be presented in a safe environment and to understand the needs and wishes of others better.
 It is an invitation to join an inclusive, collaborative and creative process of formulating a positive way forward for the three communities.
 This initiative also comes with the support of national and international Camphill bodies.

 Open Letter - 'Three Communities Convention' - Botton, Delrow and The Grange